 Completed in 1770, Tryon Palace served as the first permanent capitol of North Carolina and home to Royal Governor William Tryon and his family.
 During MumFest weekend the Palace grounds are open to the public.

-Tyron Palace Gardens and the New Bern Academy are free and open to the public throughout MumFest weekend.
-The gardens are open as follows: Friday, October 7, 9am – 3pm; Saturday, October 8, 9am – 5pm; Sunday, October 9, Noon – 5pm.
-Tryon Palace will also host its annual fall Heritage Plant Sale on Friday and Saturday, October 7 – 8, from 9am to 5pm inside the main gate of the Palace.
-The New Bern Academy Museum is open Friday, Saturday, and Sunday from 12:30pm – 4:30pm.
-The entrance to the Tryon Palace Gardens is at the intersection of Pollock and George Streets; the New Bern Academy Museum is located at 508 New Street.
+Tyron Palace Gardens are free and open to the public throughout MumFest weekend.
+The gardens are open as follows: Friday, October 12, 9am - 6pm; Saturday, October 13, 9am - 6pm; Sunday, October 14, Noon - 6pm.
+The entrance to the Tryon Palace Gardens is at the intersection of Pollock and George Streets.